Math Contests at Washburn University

 Math Day is a Washburn tradition dating back to 1969.
-On the first Tuesday in November each year, high school students from all over northeast Kansas come to Washburn to compete in a 40-question competitive mathematics exam.
+On a Tuesday in November each year, high school students from all over northeast Kansas come to Washburn to compete in a 40-question competitive mathematics exam.
 Meanwhile, the teachers accompanying the students have a meeting including discussion of current issues of importance to mathematics educators and/or participate in activities ready for the mathematics classroom.

 In the afternoon, there is an awards ceremony honoring the students’ achievements.
 The top three individual scorers in the Senior and Non-Senior categories all receive medals, and the top three scorers from each school receive ribbons.
 Plaques are also awarded to the top team in each of the 1A-2A-3A, 4A, and 5A-6A classifications, and to the top overall scorer.
 To add to the fun, there are also raffles for both the students and the teachers with mathematically oriented prizes.

-Two previous Math Day Exams are available:
+Three previous Math Day Exams are available:

 For more information on Math Day, contact Dr. Jennifer Wagner at (785)670-3224 or e-mail at firstname.lastname@example.org

 Sponsor's session with Dr. Sharp and Dr. Charlwood